warlof/seat-migrator/README.md

 # Usage instructions
 Version of this package are strongly tied to the SeAT version which should be migrate.

-There, while you're installing it, you have to specify the proper version.
+Therefore, while you're installing it, you have to specify the proper version.

 Upgrader version will always match with SeAT core version in order to avoid any troubles.